kanupriya068/Getting-and-Cleaning-Data-Week-4/Codebook.md

 Subject.Id - Number between 1 and 30 representing the person who has the data Activity.Name - It can be one of these values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

+The data was averaged based on subject and activity group.
+Subject column is numbered sequentially from 1 to 30.
+Activity column has 6 types as listed below.

+1. WALKING
+2. WALKING_UPSTAIRS
+3. WALKING_DOWNSTAIRS
+4. SITTING
+5. STANDING
+6. LAYING

+All the variables estimated for mean and standard deviation were kept.

 ## Variables

 There are a lot of variables each one measuring one kind of data.
 They are all listed bellow.